AckerlyXu/heima/articles/app-service-api/app-service-api-nodejs-api-app.md

         git commit -m "initial revision"

     ![Git Commit Output](media/app-service-api-nodejs-api-app/git-commit-output.png)
 6. Execute the command to push your code to Azure.
-When you're prompted for a password, enter the one that you created earlier in the Azure portal preview.
+When you're prompted for a password, enter the one that you created earlier in the Azure Portal.

         git push azure master